ropensci/mctq/README.md

 <!-- badges: end -->

-The goal of mctq is to provide a fast and friendly way to process, analyze and visualise data from the Munich ChronoType Questionnaire (MCTQ) data.
+The goal of `mctq` is to provide a fast and friendly way to process, analyze and visualize data from the Munich ChronoType Questionnaire (MCTQ).

+So far, only the standard MCTQ is covered.
+Future versions will also include tools for MCTQ Shift and µMCTQ.

 ## Installation